koorgoo/repeat.js/readme.md

 loop.run();  // Call the action & schedule next calls.
 loop.call(); // Call the action before the timeout is over. loop.stop(); // Stop the loop.
-Scheduled post function will not be called.
+Scheduled functions will not be called.
              // The loop may be started again with loop.run().

 ```